MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mariadb-to-azure.md

 ### Security

-- Contoso needs to ensure that their new Azure MariaDB instance and databases are secure.
+- Contoso needs to ensure that their new Azure Database for MariaDB instance and databases are secure.
 [Learn more](https://docs.microsoft.com/azure/mariadb/concepts-security).
 - In particular, Contoso should review the [firewall](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules) and virtual network configurations you limit connections to only the applications that require it.
 - Configure any outbound IP requirements to allow connections to the MariaDB [gateway IP addresses](https://docs.microsoft.com/azure/mariadb/concepts-connectivity-architecture).
 - Update all applications to [require SSL](https://docs.microsoft.com/azure/mariadb/concepts-ssl-connection-security) connections to the databases.